Colin Simpson (Australian journalist): Career as writer

 His employment with the Australian Broadcasting Commission came to an end in 1950 when his contract was not renewed due to budget cuts instituted by the Australian government's treasury department.
 He decided to write books for a living.
 Inspired by his travels for Australian Walkabout, his first book was Adam in Ochre (1951) concerning the Australian Aborigines and that was followed by Adam with Arrows (1953) and Adam in Plumes (1954), both on the peoples of New Guinea.
 Those books sold very well.
 They were not "authoritative contributions to anthropology" but simply aimed to "interpret" these indigenous peoples "to the layman".

 In 1952 he had written a novel Come Away, Pearler which sold out its first edition of 6,000 copies and was twice optioned for adaption as a film, but he did not write any further novels.

 From the mid fifties he became a freelance travel writer and wrote a series of travel books on overseas countries, including The Country Upstairs (1956) on Japan, Wake Up in Europe (1959), Asia's Bright Balconies (1962), The Viking Circle (1967) on Scandinavia and Blue Africa (1981).
-In these books, written for the international market, he wrote "from a distinctively Australian point of view" but he "rejected strident Australianness of writers such as Frank Clune.
+In these books, written for the international market, he wrote "from a distinctively Australian point of view" but he "rejected the strident Australianness" of writers such as Frank Clune.
 He preferred to project a sophisticated image of himself, as a person with an interest in the world at large and in the arts and "frank about sex".

 During his lifetime his books "sold more than 500,000 copies" and were republished in the United States, the United Kingdom, New Zealand, Japan and the Scandinavian countries, and in many translations.

 In 1963 Simpson was a founding member and for a period vice-president of the Australian Society of Authors (ASA) and he was a supporter of Australian authors' public lending rights (PLR), with that right being achieved following the Australian federal government's enacting of the Public Lending Right Scheme in 1974.

 The ASA established the annual Colin Simpson Lecture to commemorate "the journalist and author Colin Simpson, a founding member of the ASA, the driving force behind the introduction of Public Lending Right in 1975, and an accomplished travel writer and television host".
 A range of "illustrious... luminaries" from the Australian writing, publishing and journalism communities have delivered this lecture.